tomfanhm/cheat-sheet/src/content/documentation/oracle.md

 ### Aggregate Functions

-- Performs a calculation on a set of values and returns a single value
+- Performs a calculation on a set of values and returns a single value.

 ```sql
 SELECT